orenr2301/k8s-project/README.md

 **Installation runs between 20 to 30 minutes **

-# Explore Environemt
+### Explore Environemt

-To Start Exploring Enviroment we need to load the k8s environment
+To Start Exploring Enviroment we need to load the k8s environment This File is called the kubeconfig and the kubespray matter it is creating an admin.conf file at the master node

-Bet
+**At the bastion server you need to configure the admin conf to connect to the cluster via the master node which is the controlplaine when you are querying for pods, svc etc.
+**

-# Nginx Ingress Controller Installtion
+### Nginx Ingress Controller Installtion

-# Metallb Installtion and Configuration
+### Metallb Installtion and Configuration

-# App Deployment
+### App Deployment

-# App Service Attachment
+### App Service Attachment

-# App Ingress Attachment
+### App Ingress Attachment